k78ma/quartz/content/Baymax.md

 - Polymath lifecycle manager – does things that we want
 - Plain lifecycle nodes – same boat as non-lifecycle node

-- Expand config so that topics are associated with nodes – if all topics are not alive, then node is not alive – spit out warning in case node name is changed
-- Check number of expected publishers and node names for each topic – for joint states, there are 3 nodes publishing joint states at any given times
-- Report publisher
-- `get_publishers_info_by_topic`